Society-In-Shadow/ExpressedRealms/Readme.md

 ```

 ### Permission Issue While Running Cypress
-You also might need to use the following command if you try running Cypress Component Testing and Docker at the same time
+You also might need to use the following command if you try running Cypress Component Testing and Docker at the same time.

+You need to be in the expressedRealms.client folder for this to work.

 ```shell
 sudo chown -hR <username> node_modules/